Encarnación de Díaz: The town

-The area was a centre of rebellion during the Cristero War and is home to the Museo Nacional Cristero, dedicated to Captain Efrén Quesada Ibarra.
+The area was a centre of rebellion during the Cristero War and is home to the Museo Cristero, dedicated to Captain Efrén Quesada Ibarra.
 The museum was founded by Alfredo Hernandez Quezada to promote the memory of the conflict.
 Although born in 1939, ten years after the end of the rebellion, his uncle Efren Quezada was an important leader of the movement.
 Hernandez dedicated thirty years of his life to the project, recording many of the interviews himself.
-It was reorganized and reopened in 2006 with the new official name of Centro de Estudios de Encarnación de Díaz, This museum is the only one of its kind in Mexico.
+It was reorganized and reopened in 2006 with the new official name of Centro de Estudios de Encarnación de Díaz.
+This museum is the only one of its kind in Mexico.
 It contains four halls, a projection room and a reading room.
 It contains over 200 books about this period in Mexico's history, newspapers and magazines from the time, a collection of 2,000 photographs, and over 200 hours of recorded testimony from eyewitnesses.
 Other items in its collection include the flag of the first regiment of rebels to take up arms in Huejuquilla El Alto in 1926 and the vest of Anacleto González Flores, a moral leader of the movement from Tepatitlán (since beatified by the Church).
 The Center has been involved in a number of research projects about the War including those related to the book "La Cristiada" by Editorial Clio and three videos by Enrique Krauze.
-It has also worked in cooperation with universities in Chicago, California and Texas.
+It has also worked in cooperation with universities in Chicago, California, and Texas.